meir-simon/elevator-game/README.md

 - `timer.py`: Contains the `Timer` class which manages countdown timers for various events.
 - `settings.py`: Configuration file for constants and settings.
 - `README.md`: Provides an overview and setup instructions for the project.
+- `assets/`: Directory containing images and sound files used in the simulation.

 ## Contributing